Information Technology Education

 This is accomplished through technical instruction in the classroom, experiential education in the laboratory, student internships, and industry/skill certification.
 IT education programs also encourage and promote teamwork, lifelong learning, hands-on experience, ethical behavior, and communication skills.

-There are four Career Pathways in the area of Information Technology which include:
+There are three Career Pathways in the area of Information Technology which include:

 - Programming and Software Development

 - Web Development and Administration